pharmpress/angular-seed/README.md

     view2.html            --> the partial template
     view2.js              --> the controller logic
     view2_test.js         --> tests of the controller
+  mock_data/            --> Location of the static files used by ApiMock
+    people/
+      jhon.get.json         --> Mock for /api/people/jhon
   app.js                --> main application module
   index.html            --> app layout file (the main html template file of the app) index-async.html      --> just like index.html, but loads js files asynchronously karma.conf.js         --> config file for running unit tests with Karma e2e-tests/            --> end-to-end tests protractor-conf.js    --> Protractor config file scenarios.js          --> end-to-end scenarios to be run by Protractor
 ```

+## Mock API calls

+If you go to [http://localhost:8000/#!/view3][this page].
+You will notice that an internal API call to "/api/people/jhon" is failing.

+Now if you add `apimock=true` to the browser addressbar [http://localhost:8000/#!/view3?apimock=true][like this].`angular-apimock` will use the static file `/app/mock_data/people/jhon.get.json` instead of calling the API.

 ## Testing